ashwinboinala/snowflake-sendemail/README.md

     - Select Python version I am using Python3.7.
     - Click on Create, this will create a new layer.

-5) Create new Lambda function.
+4) Create new Lambda function.

-- Create new Python Lambda function.
+- Lambda function.(Requires new role with SES send_email access)

 ``` python